awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_migrating_config_files.md

 + Amazon ECS CLI v0\.6\.6 and earlier allowed configuring credentials using a named AWS profile from the `~/.aws/credentials` file on your system\.
 This functionality has been removed\.
 However, a new flag, `--aws-profile`, has been added which allows the referencing of an AWS profile inline in all commands that require credentials\.

 **Note**
-The `--project-name` flag can be used to set the Project name\.
+The `--project-name` flag can be used to set the project name\.

 ## Migrating Older Configuration Files to the v1\.0\.0\+ Format<a name="ECS_CLI_migrating_config_files_notes"></a>